 On September 3, 2010, the Board of Directors of Competitive Technologies, Inc. removed John B. Nano as an Officer of the Corporation in all capacities for cause, consisting of violation of his fiduciary duties to the Corporation and violation of the Competitive Technologies, Inc. Corporate Code of Conduct.
-On September 13, 2010, the Board of Directors also removed John B. Nano as a Director of the Corporation in all capacities for cause, consisting of violation of his fiduciary duties to the Corporation and violation of the Competitive Technologies, Inc. Corporate Code of Conduct.
+On September 13, 2010, the Board of Directors also removed John B. Nano as a Director of the Corporation in all capacities for cause, consisting of violation of his fiduciary duties to the Corporation and violation of the Securities of violation of his fiduciary duties to the Corporation and violation of the Securities and Exchange Conduct.
 Details of these actions are outlined in Form 8-K filings with the Securities and Exchange Commission on September 13, 2010, and September 17, 2010.
 Mr. Nano was previously the Chairman of the Board of Directors, President and Chief Executive Officer of Competitive Technologies, Inc. As Mr. Nano was terminated for cause, the Company believes there are no further amounts due on the contract.
 On September 23, 2010 the Company was served notice that John B. Nano, our former Chairman, President and CEO had filed a Notice of Application for Prejudgment Remedy/Claim and an Application for an Order Pendente Lite for breach of his employment contract with us.
 The applications were filed in the State of Connecticut Superior Court in Bridgeport, CT.